 Who will see my information?
 Will peer reviewers be able to access this information?

 Responses are securely stored, and access to the raw data is restricted to Health Research BC’s data analytics department.
 The data collected will only be used in aggregate in order to protect the identity of individuals.
 Chairs, scientific officers, and peer reviewers do not have access to your information.

 How will my information be used?

 Your responses to the form will not affect eligibility for funding from Health Research BC.
 We are collecting this information to learn more about equity and diversity as it relates to who is applying for and receiving Health Research BC funding and reviewing applications for our funding programs.
 This data is important for informing evidence-based policy solutions designed to increase equity, diversity and inclusion among all those involved in the research enterprise.
 Data will only ever be shared in aggregate format.

 How will my information be stored?

-Information will be collected through Health Research BC’s ApplyNet, a grants management application system developed and hosted for Health Research BC by SmartSimple, a leading grants management service provider.
-Your data will be stored in Amazon Web Services (AWS) Canada Central data centre.
+Information is collected through Health Research BC’s ApplyNet, a grants management application system developed and hosted for Health Research BC by SmartSimple, a leading grants management service provider.
+The data is stored in Amazon Web Services (AWS) Canada Central data centre.
 Smart Simple makes its security, privacy and architecture policies publicly available at https://www.smartsimple.com/security-privacy.html.

 Although your responses will be linked to your ApplyNet profile, which is done to ensure that your data is saved for future competitions, the data itself is stored separately from application information.